home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Display Sensors

-### Is Face Down Sensor
+### Is Face Down Or Up Sensor
 ![Android](/assets/android.svg) <span class='beta'>BETA</span><br />
-This sensor will be true if the devices screen is facing down at the ground.
+This sensor state will be `down` if the devices screen is facing down at the ground, `up` if the screen is facing up at the air or `unknown`.
 This sensor makes use of the devices [accelerometer](https://developer.android.com/reference/android/hardware/Sensor#TYPE_ACCELEROMETER) to determine the position.
+Raw accelerometer data is also provided as sensor attributes.

 ### Screen Brightness Sensor
 ![Android](/assets/android.svg)<br />